Install Tomcat 9 on Ubuntu 16.04

 Finally, if you closely followed the instructions in this tutorial you will be able to access Tomcat by navigating your favorite web browser to

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Tomcat 9 for you.
+Of course you don’t have to install Tomcat 9 on Ubuntu 16.04 if you use one of our SSD VPS Hosting services, in which case you can simply ask our expert Linux admins to install Tomcat 9 for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post, on how to install Tomcat 9 on Ubuntu 16.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.